Evaluates biceps tendon stability in bicipital groove

 Patient experiences pain in region of bicipital groove

-Images: Related links to external sites (from Google)
+Images: Related links to external sites (from Bing)

-These images are a real-time random sampling from a Google search on the term "Yergason Test."
+These images are a random sampling from a Bing search on the term "Yergason Test."
 Click on the image (or right click) to open the source website in a new browser window.
-Search Google for all related images
+Search Bing for all related images

 Although access to this website is not restricted, the information found here is intended for use by medical providers.
 Patients should address specific medical concerns with their physicians.